mesalock-linux/mesalock-distro/README.md

   1. Copy rootfs into the docker directory: `cp build/rootfs.tar.gz mesalockrootfs-dockerfile/`
   2. Build the docker image: `docker build --rm -t mesalock-linux/mesalock-linux mesalockrootfs-dockerfile`
-  3. Run the image: `docker run --rm -it mesalock-linux/mesalock-linux`
+  3. Run the image and expeience MesaLock Linux: `docker run --rm -it mesalock-linux/mesalock-linux`

-### Example: run a web server
+### Example: hosting web servers

 The `mesalock-demo` package provides several examples and will be installed under the `/root/mesalock-demo` directory.
-For instance, we made several web server demos written in Rocket, which is a web framework written in Rust.
-To try these demos in the VM, please refer to following instructions.
+For instance, we made several web server demos written in [Rocket](https://github.com/SergioBenitez/Rocket/), which is a web framework written in Rust.
+To try these demos in the VM, please follow these instructions.

   1. In the VM settings, select "NAT" for network adapter and use port forwarding function in the advanced settings to bind host and guest